 Take a look at I’m kind of asleep right now while it’s still up on YouTube.
 The young people I work with aren’t like that, but this phenotype is apparently in the majority.

-Does running with the herd feel safe?
-For now?
+Does running with the herd feel safe for now?
+How long will that last?